international employment law firm alliance L&E Global

 Salary

 Employees must be paid an amount equal to or greater than the applicable minimum wage.
-Minimum wages in Canadian jurisdictions range from $11.00 per hour to $14.00 per hour.
+Minimum wages in Canadian jurisdictions range from $14.00 per hour to $19.00 per hour.
 Where employees are paid a salary rather than an hourly wage, the employer must nevertheless ensure that employees’ compensation is at least equal to the minimum wage in light of hours worked.

 Maximum Working Week

 Generally, the maximum daily and weekly figures are typically 8 hours per day and between 40 and 48 hours per week.
 In certain situations, these maximum hours of work may be exceeded, such as: where overtime is paid; where employees agree; or where there is an emergency situation.
 Specific provisions also exist in some jurisdictions, which permit employers to implement “compressed” four-day work weeks or “continental shifts” with 12-hour work-days.
+Finally, in some jurisdictions, certain sectors – such as public transit – may be governed by specific regulations on hours of work.

 Overtime